Plantago debilis

 Plantago debilis is a species of herb native to Australia.
 Common names include shade plantain and weak plantain.

 Description

-It grows as an annual or perennial herb up to 20 centimetres high, with green or white flowers and a slender taproot.
+It grows as an annual or perennial herb up to 20 cm high, with green or white flowers and a slender taproot.

 Taxonomy

 This species was first published by Robert Brown in his 1810 Prodromus florae Novae Hollandiae.
 In 1916 Joseph Maiden and Ernst Betche demoted it to a variety of P. varia, but this was not accepted.

 Two varieties have been published, but it is unclear whether they are still recognised.
 P. debilis var. parvifolia was published as P. varia var. parvifolia by George Bentham in 1870.
 In 1937 Robert Pilger transferred it to P. debilis, thus implicitly publishing the autonym P. debilis var. debilis.
 The specific epithet, debilis, is a Latin adjective, L. debilis,-is,-e, meaning "weak", "feeble", "frail".

 Distribution and habitat

 It is native to Australia, occurring in every state and territory.
 It favours moist sandy soils.